sagb/alttab/INSTALL.md

 4. Run:

+> alttab

+Usually it should be fully functional without any argument.
 Start alttab after WM, to let it auto-recognize the WM.
 For examples, add the following to ~/.ratpoisonrc:

 exec alttab